Saturday Night Fish Fry: National hit

 The single was a big hit, topping the R&B chart for twelve non-consecutive weeks in late 1949.
-It also reached number 21 on the national chart, a rare accomplishment for a "race record" at that time (although Jordan had already had earlier crossover hits).
+It also reached number 21 on the national popular music chart, an unusual accomplishment for a "race record" at that time (although Jordan had already had many "crossover" hits).
 Jordan's jump blues combo was one of the most successful acts of its time, and its loose and streamlined style of play was highly influential.

 First recordings

-"Saturday Night Fish Fry" was first recorded by Eddie Williams and His Brown Buddies with spoken vocals by the song's composer, Ellis Walsh.
-Williams had a number 2 R&B hit with the song "Broken Hearted".
+"Saturday Night Fish Fry" was first recorded by Eddie Williams and his Brown Buddies, with spoken vocals by the song's composer, Ellis Walsh.
+Williams had a number two R&B hit with the song "Broken Hearted".
 "Saturday Night Fish Fry" was intended to be the band's next single, but the acetate found its way to Louis Jordan's agent instead.
 As Williams recalled, "They got theirs out there first."

 Jordan changed the song.
 One source provides this summary: he took "the song’s ‘hook’ and [sang] it twice after every other verse.
 The arrangement was also more propulsive, too; Williams’ shuffle was replaced by a raucous, rowdy jump Boogie-woogie".
 The expression "it was rockin'" appears four times in the chorus, which is sung seven times.
 His version was produced by Milt Gabler.

 At 5:21, the recording ran longer than a standard side of a 78 record, so it was broken into two halves, one on each side of the disc.
 The song's lyrics are in the first person and describe two itinerant musicians going to a fish fry on Rampart Street in New Orleans, Louisiana.
 The party turns wild and is raided by the police; the narrator subsequently spends the night in jail.